 How to get to Naissaar?

 Regular service to Naissaar runs from May to October.
-The service is organised by the company Sunlines on its 200-seat ship Venus, which departs from Tallinn to Naissaar from the A3 quay at the Seaplane Harbour.
+The service is organised by the company Monica on its 200-seat ship also named Monica, which departs from Tallinn to Naissaar from opposite the Pirita yacht club harbour.
 Travel time is 1 hour.

 Did you know Bernard Schmidt, world-famous optician and inventor of the Schmidt telescope, which is used in the world’s largest observatories, was born on the island of Naissaar?